EIGHT REASONS TO RETHINK USING PLASTIC WATER BOTTLES:

 Birds and their young die from eating and being strangled by plastic debris in oceans and on land strewn with plastic pollution.
 These ingested chemicals can then affect humans when we eat contaminated fish.
 Not only are we severely harming the land, air and water around us, but the rest of the world has to pay the price for our thoughtless over-consumption.
 Our children and generations to come will be dealing with the problems we caused.

-7. You avoid the toxins that can leach from plastic bottles —
+7. You avoid the toxins that is in, and can leach from, plastic bottles —

-A thorough study by CertiChem found that more than 95 percent of the 450 plastic items tested proved positive for estrogen after undergoing sunlight, dishwashing, and microwaving.
+BBC reports that a 2018 study of several brands of plastic water bottles found that 93% of the water was contaminated with micro plastics.
+It’s not a question of best brands; the plastics are everywhere.
+Another study, by CertiChem, found that more than 95 percent of the 450 plastic items tested proved positive for estrogen after undergoing sunlight, dishwashing, and microwaving.
 Even BPA-free products tested positive for released chemicals having estrogenic activity.

 8. You save lots of money!